SimonBrenninger/ddca_ss2025/tasks/level2/rv_sim/task.md

 ## Testbench

-We already provide you with a testbench in rv_sim_tb.vhd which instantiates the `rv_sim` and connects it to an instance of [`rv_sys`](../../../lib/rv_sys/doc.md).
-You do not have to change anything in testbench, but you can if you want to.

 In order to actually test your processor, run programs on it and check if they work as expected (you can observe the register contents, memory interfaces and - if available - UART output).
 We already provide you with some programs in [`rv_sys/software`](../../../lib/rv_sys/software) and we recommend you to also put your own programs in the [`software`](../../../lib/rv_sys/software) folder of the `rv_sys` lib core, as you might use them for other tasks as well.
 However, make sure to put them in a dedicated subdirectory, e.g., named `user`.